 Between 2009 and 2011, Missouri's national rank in transportation infrastructure was in the top nine.
 In 2012 Missouri ranked 20th.
 Missouri's current ranking of fifth best in the nation is challenging to maintain as the state's annual transportation infrastructure funding decreased \$500 million beginning in 2011.

-Missouri's ranking is likely to fall in the near future as MoDOT's construction budget is projected to decline to \$325 million in Fiscal Year 2017.
-At that point, MoDOT will not be able to keep the transportation system in the shape it is in today.
-Many of the factors used to rank transportation infrastructure are expected to decline.
+Missouri's ranking could be affected in the near future as transportation funding is projected to decline to remarkably low levels.
+At those levels, many of the factors used to rank transportation infrastructure are expected to worsen in Missouri.